 Bilateral femoral nerve injury has been seen in dogs after extreme hip extension.
-With femoral nerve injuries, the knee cannot be fixed (extended) for weight bearing and the animal usually carries the affected limb.
+The knee cannot be fixed (extended) for weight-bearing with femoral nerve injuries, and the animal usually carries the affected limb.

 Lesions involving the peripheral femoral nerve cause anesthesia in areas innervated by the saphenous nerve.
 Selective lesions involving the gray matter of the spinal cord produce motor dysfunction only.

-However, if the weight of the animal is compatible, proprioceptive placement should be normal when only the femoral nerve is affected.
+However, if the animal’s weight is compatible, proprioceptive placement should be normal when only the femoral nerve is affected.

 Femoral neuropathy can be associated with iliopsoas muscle pathology.
 The injury may be secondary to bleeding disorders, neoplasia, or primary iliopsoas muscle injury.

 Muscle pathology can be detected by ultrasonography or computed tomography (CT), but magnetic resonance imaging (MRI) can provide better visualization.
-Muscle insertion tectomy can relieve signs of hip pain.
+Muscle insertion ectomy can relieve signs of hip pain.